 HOW TO SHUT DOWN GOSSIP

-The obvious first step to shutting down gossip would have to be to convince people of how God views gossip.
-We can do this by intentionally putting it before people.
+The obvious first step to shutting down gossip is to convince people of how God views gossip.
+We can do this by showing them what the Bible says.
 We can remind people in sermons, conversations, and prayer of the destructiveness of gossip.
-This is simply calling attention to it.
-Instead of being passive (not talking about it) we need to be active, without becoming preoccupied by it.
+This is merely calling attention to it.
+Instead of being passive (not talking about it), we need to be active, without becoming preoccupied with it.

-If this is done faithfully then people will become aware of gossip when it comes to them or perhaps when they find themselves scratching the seemingly insatiable itch to dish up a little sumthin on someone.
+If done faithfully, people will become aware of gossip when it comes to them or perhaps when they find themselves scratching the seemingly insatiable itch to dish up a little sumthin on someone.
 They will also think twice about vocalizing their grumbling about another person to someone else.
-If convinced of the vileness of the practice in God’s eyes then they will carefully avoid “gossip-baiting” people.
+If convinced of the vileness of the practice in God’s eyes, then they will carefully avoid “gossip-baiting” people.
 This is the practice when someone thinks that someone else may have some intel on another person or situation.
-Then they subtly begin talking about it, gently massaging the perimeter of the topic, while waiting to see if the person will take the bait and give up the goods.
+Then they subtly begin talking about it, gently massaging the perimeter of the topic while waiting to see if the person will take the bait and give up the goods.

 What if the church could spot gossip a mile away?
 What if they hated it?
-What if they believed the Bible and were convinced that to gossip was to display hatred for God and others?
-What if they believed that it served to fracture the unity that Jesus bought and the Spirit created?
+What if they believed the Bible and were convinced that to gossip displayed hatred for God and others?
+What if they thought that it served to fracture the unity that Jesus bought and the Spirit created?
 Then they would react like an NBA big man and reject the gossip by swatting it into the 3rd row.

 Let’s say someone is talking about another person.
-They may get started slowly but soon enough they carving up their character like a Thanksgiving turkey.
-As you get your bearings and manage to interrupt the onslaught, you should says something like, “Brother/sister, you are really speaking negatively about ____ is this even true?
+They may get started slowly, but soon enough, they are carving up their character like a Thanksgiving turkey.
+As you get your bearings and manage to interrupt the onslaught, you should say something like, “Brother/sister, you are speaking negatively about ____ is this even true?
 This is gossip.
-Have you even spoken to them about this?”
+Have you ever spoken to them about this?”

 There are three aspects of this: first to Christ, second back to the person, and third to others they have gossiped to.

 Second, redirect people back to the person.
-If they have an issue with someone they should go and talk to them.
-If they have done some damage to the person’s character then they should go and tell the person in humility and ask for their forgiveness.
-I will often tell the person that I will follow up with them in a week or so to see how the conversation went.
+If they have an issue with someone, they should go and talk to them.
+If they have done some damage to the person’s character, then they should go and tell the person in humility and ask for their forgiveness.
+I will often say to the person that I will follow up with them in a week or so to see how the conversation went.

 Gossip is nasty.
-It is never good and should be despised by all who love Christ and his church.
-Instead of being passive and tolerating something that is widespread we should be vigilant to remove something that is destructive and vile.
+Sin is never good and should be despised by all who love Christ and his church.
+Instead of being passive and tolerating something widespread, we should be vigilant to remove something destructive.
 Let’s step our game up and, starting with ourselves, work to shut down gossip.